 - unlike ERICs, EEIGs do not benefit from a specific exemption from the application of the EU public procurement rules and VAT.
 This may not be an issue for distributed research infrastructures with limited purchasing activity, but it is a potential consideration for capital intensive RIs, particularly during construction or upgrade phases.

 - the EEIG does not allow for membership by entities from non-EU/EEA counties.
 While there are a number of ways to bypass this requirement, it will be something for consideration if non-EU membership is envisaged.

 To sum-up, the EEIG is a well-established legal entity fostered by the EU to encourage cross-border alliances.
 An EEIG has an independent legal personality, taking a similar form and being recognised in all EU jurisdictions.
 The EEIG is rather simple to establish, it benefits from a flexible governance and has a strong EU dimension.
 An EEIG does not require direct involvement of sovereign states, thereby allowing institutions to become full members at the highest governing body and take full control of decisions.
 The downside is that the EEIG does not allow direct membership by non-EU/non-EEA countries; it does not provide for VAT and procurement exemptions, and most importantly, it requires members to provide an unlimited (albeit subsidiary) joint and several liability for the debts of the EEIG.
+As always, there are legal ways to mitigate these drawbacks - X-officio would be happy to assist.
 Food for thought!